pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/06-state-transition-directors-under-constraint.md

 These limits do not operate as causes of collapse, nor as explanations of personality.
 They become operative only once regulatory coherence has already failed.
 Their function is transitional: they bias the direction of reorganization at the moment when a system must stabilize but can no longer do so using prior strategies.

-In this sense, they function as state-transition directors—parameters that shape routing without determining outcome, and that influence stabilization without conferring permanence.
+In this sense, they function as state-transition directors - parameters that shape routing without determining outcome, and that influence stabilization without conferring permanence.

 ### State-Transition Directors